-TOTAL OPEB LIABILITY
+NET OPEB LIABILITY

-The OPEB plan's total liability is based on an actuarial valuation performed as of June 30, 2017.
-Update procedures were used to roll forward the liability to the measurement date of June 30, 2018.
-The total liability as of June 30, 2018 was \$8,277,557.
+The System's net OPEB Liability was measured as of June 30, 2019, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.

-Actuarial assumptions and c other inputs Valuation Date: June 30, 2017 Methods and Assumptions: Actuarial Cost Method Individual Entry-Age Discount Rate 3.62% as of June 30, 2018 Inflation 2.25% Salary Increases 0.00% to 2.25%, not including inflation of 3.00% Demographic Assumptions Based on the experience study covering the five year period ending June 30, 2014 as conducted for the pension plan Mortality Gender-distinct RP-2000 Combined Healthy Mortality Tables with Blue Collar Adjustment.
+ACTUARIAL ASSUMPTIONS AND METHODS

+Valuation Date: June 30, 2019

+Methods and Assumptions:

+Actuarial Cost Method Individual Entry Age Normal

+1 No individual holding exceeds 5% of Fiduciary Net Position.

+Notes to Basic Financial Statements

+Discount Rate 6.00% as of June 30, 2019

+Inflation 2.25%

+Salary Increases 3.00% to 5.25%, including inflation

+Demographic Assumptions Based on the experience study covering the five-year period ending June

+30, 2014 as conducted for the pension plan.

+Mortality Gender-distinct RP-2000 Combined Healthy Mortality Tables with Blue

+Collar Adjustment.
 Male rates are multiplied by 125% and female rates are multiplied by 112%.
+The rates are projected on a fully generational basis by

+Scale BB to account for future mortality improvements.

+Health Care Trend Rates

+Cadillac Tax

-The rates are projected in a fully generational basis by Scale BB to account for future mortality improvements.
-Healthcare Trend Rates Initial rate of 7.20% declining to an ultimate rate of 4.00% after 15 years.
-Cadillac Tax The liabilities were increased by 10% to reflect the anticipated impact of the excise tax.
-Participation Rates It was assumed that 100% of the eligible retirees would choose to maintain their retiree health care benefits through the System.
+Initial rate of 7.10% declining to an ultimate rate of 4.00% after 15 years.
+The liabilities were increased by 10% to reflect the anticipated impact of the excise tax their retiree health care benefits through HMEPS.
 Furthermore, 70% were assumed to elect two-person coverage.

+Participation Rate It was assumed that 100% of eligible retirees would choose to maintain

+Other Information:

+Notes

-Other Information: Note The discount rate changed from 3.56% as of June 30, 2017 to 3.62% as of June 30, 2018.
+The discount rate changed from 3.62% as of June 30, 2018 to 6.00% as of June 30, 2019.
+The Health Care Trend assumptions were slightly updated to better reflect the plan's anticipated experience.

+The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which best-estimate ranges of future real rates of return are developed for each major asset class.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

+ASSET ALLOCATION

+Discount Rate.
+Projected benefit payments are required to be discounted to their actuarial present values using a Discount Rate that reflects (1) a long-term expected rate of return on OPEB plan investments (to the extent that the plan's fiduciary net position is projected to be sufficient to pay benefits), and (2) tax-exempt municipal bond rate based on an index of 20-year general obligation bonds with an average AA credit rating as of the measurement date (to the extent that the contributions for use with the long-term expected rate of return are not met).

-The discount rate was based on the daily rate closest to but not later than the measurement date of the Fidelity "20-Year Municipal GO AA Index."
+For purposes of this valuation, the expected rate of return on OPEB plan investments is 6.00%; the municipal bond rate is 3.13% (based on the daily rate closest to but not later than the measurement date of the Fidelity "20-Year Municipal GO AA Index"); and the resulting Single Discount Rate is 6.00%.